PaganSeaWitch/Bonnie-Dialogue-Manager-Godot-Plugin/README.md

 <p align="center"><img src="icon.png" alt=/></p>

-Importer and interpreter for [Clyde Dialogue Language](https://github.com/viniciusgerevini/clyde).
+Importer and interpreter for Super Clyde based on [Clyde Dialogue Language](https://github.com/viniciusgerevini/clyde).
 Completely written in GDScript.
 No external dependencies.
+Super Clyde is entirely backwards campatiable with Clyde.

-> Clyde is a language for writing game dialogues.
+> Super Clyde is a language for writing game dialogues.
 It supports branching dialogues, translations and interfacing with your game through variables and events.

 ```
 The Wolf:   Jimmie – lead the way, boys – get to work.